-The Department of Journalism and Media Studies offers approximately 25 courses each semester varying in content from the highly technical and field-specialized to an essential liberal arts orientation.
+The Department of Journalism and Digital Communication offers approximately 25 courses each semester varying in content from the highly technical and field-specialized to an essential liberal arts orientation.
 The program introduces students to the theories, principles, and problems of communications, emphasizing the concept of freedom of information as the cornerstone of constitutional democracy and preparing students for future leadership roles in communications media.
 Journalism, with the role-related responsibility of providing citizens information for self-governance, serves as the core of our mission.
 But, the department recognizes the importance of educating practices for responsible mass communication throughout virtual and physical world settings.

 Our students acquire skills and aptitudes to succeed in today’s expanding world of news, including Web-based, interactive, digital journalism.
 Classes blend theory and practice to explore legal rights and ethical responsibilities while teaching students to cover the news and produce other material for mass communication under realistic deadlines and conditions.
 Seniors graduate with a diverse portfolio of professional work and the confidence to compete for a challenging range of jobs as reporters, editors, photojournalists, video storytellers, news researchers, page designers for print and on-line publications and organizations.
 Students also build skills for entrepreneurial mass communication initiatives.

 To be admitted as a major in Journalism and Media Studies, students must have completed general education requirements or a minimum of 45 hours with a 2.75 minimum overall grade-point average, including ENC 1101 and 1102 with a grade of “C” or higher (no “C-”) in each.
-Applicants must establish a minimum score of 70 percent on the Department of Journalism and Media Studies’ English Diagnostic Test (EDT) prior to being permitted to enroll in JOU 2100 (Introduction to Reporting).
+Applicants must establish a minimum score of 70 percent on the Department of Journalism and Digital Communication’s English Diagnostic Test (EDT) prior to being permitted to enroll in JOU 2100 (Introduction to Reporting).
 Students who take the pre-core MMC 2100 (Writing for the Mass Media) at USFSP will take the EDT as part of that curriculum.
 (Students who transfer MMC 2100 or its equivalent from another school must pass the EDT at USFSP with a score of at least 70 percent.)
-All three courses in the mass communications pre-core curriculum (MMC 2100, MMC 3602* and VIC 3001) must be completed with a minimum grade of “C” before any other JMS course may be taken.
+All three courses in the mass communications pre-core curriculum (MMC 2100, MMC 3602* and VIC 3001) must be completed with a minimum grade of “C” before any other mass communication course may be taken.
 Students failing to achieve a minimum grade of “C” in MMC 2100, MMC 3602 and VIC 3001 will not be allowed to major in the department.
-A 2.5 GPA in JMS courses is required for graduation.
+A 2.5 GPA in mass communication courses is required for graduation.

 Journalism majors taking more than 44 hours of coursework in the content areas of journalism and media studies, regardless of the departments in which those courses are listed, must add those to the hours required for graduation, which may result in raised tuition fees.
 Advisers help students ensure that they meet this accreditation-required role.